sueszli/blog/choosing macos.md

 - multiple shells

-    cmd and powershell aren't as nice as bash. having the ability to use classic unix commands for file system navigation and software management makes a big difference.
+    cmd and powershell aren't as nice as bash with classic unix commands for file system navigation and software management.

 - poor software management